Open In Colab

 [8]:

-The above figure shows an relation between the simulated measurements (sig_data) and the Viterbi path (vpath).
+The above figure shows a relation between the simulated measurements (sig_data) and the Viterbi path (vpath).
 Notably, a closer examination of the variable val_state shows distinct values assigned to each specific state:

 • State 1 (green) aligns with highest value